Site last updated: Thursday, November 21, 2024

 Butler County's great daily newspaper

 Butler County commissioners approved a consent order Wednesday, Oct.
-23, to settle Right-to-Know Law appeals by providing national news organizations with redacted copies of 911 calls made during the July 13 attempt to assassinate former president Donald Trump.
+23, to settle Right-to-Know Law appeals by providing national news organizations with redacted copies of 911 calls made during the July 13 attempt to assassinate former President Donald Trump.

 NBC News, Scripps News and The Intercept filed petitions in September seeking to overturn denial of requests for the recordings made under the state’s Right-to-Know Law.

-The county denied the request in July, saying recordings of 911 calls are generally exempt from disclosure under the Right-to-Know Law, the county has a policy to release 911 recordings only under a court order or subpoena only, and the recordings were the subject of law enforcement investigation into the shootings at the rally.
+The county denied the request in July, saying recordings of 911 calls are generally exempt from disclosure under the Right-to-Know Law, the county has a policy to release 911 recordings under a court order or subpoena only, and the recordings were the subject of law enforcement investigation into the shootings at the rally.

 The news organizations appealed that decision to the Pennsylvania Office of Open Records, which denied the appeal in August.
 The news organizations subsequently sued to have the transcripts released.